evmcnb/quartz/content/Full/Psoriasis.md

 #### Guttate psoriasis

 Commonly occurs in children.
 Many small raised papules across the trunk and limbs.
 Mildly erythematous and can be slightly scaly.
 These can turn into full plaques.

-Often triggered by a strep. throat infection, stress or medications.
+Often triggered by a **strep. throat infection**, stress or medications.

 Often resolves spontaneously within 3-4 months.

 #### Pustular psoriasis